Telewa/InterviewCalendar/README.md

 The API
 allows the caller to optionally define the candidate and optionally to define one or more interviewer.
 The API requires either the candidate or the interviewer(s) to be set

+## Tech used
+### backend
+- The application is built using Python and Django framework
+- Gunicorn and supervisord used to run the Django app
+- Haproxy used as the main Load Balancer
+- Nginx used to serve static files
+- Postgress database

+### frontend
+- React JS

 ### To Run tests
 ```docker-compose run server python manage.py test```